-- Antioxidant, Anti-cancer, Anti-constipation, Anti-heart attack, Anti-doctor Adrenal smoothie1 small organic gala apple (chopped and de-seeded) (anti-doctor)
+- Antioxidant, Anti-cancer, Anti-constipation, Anti-heart attack, Anti-doctor Adrenal smoothie1 small organic Granny Smith apple (chopped and de-seeded) (anti-doctor)

 1/4 cup of frozen blueberries (cheaper than fresh at this time of year) (anti-cancer, antioxidant)

 1/4 cup frozen Himalayan goji berries (check the frozen section at Whole Foods) (adrenal, antioxidant)

 2 heaping tablespoons of Hemp + Fiber Protein powder (anti-constipation, anti-heart attack)

 6 + TBSP. of ground organic flax seed (anti-cancer, anti-constipation, anti-heart attack)

 3 T. of organic flax seed oil (anti-cancer, anti-constipation, anti-heart attack)

 1 scoop Greens First (Immune, bone health, plus!)